 No matter his job title, Jonathon’s philosophy is to make a difference wherever possible – and Charles Sturt is helping him do just that.

 “Any opportunities I find, I try to take up.
 My Charles Sturt role is about trying to ensure all graduates leave with an understanding of, and skills in, sustainability – whether they be dentists or police.
 I also manage a number of online short courses that attract students from around the world.

 “Thousands of students graduate from Charles Sturt University every year.
-So, if I can set up processes that mean they understand sustainable practices it might just affect what they do (which is really important in its own right) and mean they’re more open to other sustainability initiatives – even if they don’t think it’s a priority.
+So, if I can set up processes that mean they understand sustainable practices and sustainability strategy it might just affect what they do (which is really important in its own right) and mean they’re more open to other sustainability initiatives – even if they don’t think it’s a priority.

 “When we see the impact of climate change through fish deaths in the Murray-Darling Basin or the plight of farmers during prolonged drought, we need to be more empathic.
 Because sometimes, an issue like climate change can seem abstract and simply get shut down.

 “That’s why I do this job.
 It provides me the opportunity to improve our collective wellbeing.

 “I would like our graduates to be involved in their communities, doing some sort of sustainable practices and sustainability strategy.
 At Charles Sturt we believe in ‘for the public good’ and I’d like to see all our graduates ‘doing’ for the public good.

 “I also want them to have an empathy for some of the hard conversations that we are having to have because we are running out of time to do things.
 Think not just of climate change, but also endangered species, salinity and acid soils, the type of food we eat and the cost it requires to grow our food in terms of resources.”